 As the Free Medical Clinic continued to grow and prosper over the years, it became necessary once again to find a larger space to offer additional programs and serve more patients.
 In 2003, the clinic moved to its current home at the Our Health Kendall Community Campus on Cameron Street.
 The downtown Winchester location provides patients with access to public transportation and allows the clinic to refer patients to other nearby services both on and off the campus.

-In September, 2017, the clinic Board of Directors announced to the community that they had voted to change the name of the clinic to The Dr. Terry Sinclair Health Clinic, doing business as Sinclair Health Clinic.
-They did so in honor of one of the clinic’s founders and its long time Medical Director, Dr. Terry Sinclair.
-Dr. Sinclair continues to serve on the clinic Board of Directors having been awarded a lifetime membership by the Board.
+In September 2017, the clinic Board of Directors announced to the community that they had voted to change the name of the clinic to Dr. Terry Sinclair Health Clinic, Inc. doing business as Sinclair Health Clinic.
+They did so in honor of one of the clinic’s founders and its long-time Medical Director, Dr. Terry Sinclair.
+Dr. Sinclair passed away in December 2021 leaving behind a legacy of healing, service, and community.

-The public-spirited commitment and selflessness of ordinary citizens, community leaders, health-care professionals, and business executives in our city and counties have made all of this possible.
-The clinic’s vision has remained the same over the years: to deliver quality health-care services to those in need.
-The Sinclair Health Clinic has had a positive impact on many thousands of lives as a source of care and hope for people who seek both.
+The public-spirited commitment and selflessness of ordinary citizens, community leaders, healthcare professionals, and business executives in our city and counties have made all of this possible.
+The clinic’s vision has remained the same over the years: to deliver quality healthcare services to neighbors experiencing financial hardship.